The Blood Arm

 “…a technicolor celebration of youth, passion and vitality.” - NME

 Formidable quartet The Blood Arm have reunited to digitally release their 2004 debut album Bomb Romantics, available again for the first time in over twenty years on 17th July 2026.
-The first single to be re-released from the iconic album will be Want x 3, out 27th February 2026.

 Bomb Romantics was originally self-released physically as a limited-edition run of 1000 copies in 2004.
 The album quickly sold out and was never pressed again or released digitally, with the physical copies becoming rare collectibles.
 The band then went on to release four more critically-acclaimed albums and have been on hiatus since 2017.
 They have now received the rights to their debut album back and are finally making it widely available on streaming services for the very first time.
 The artwork encapsulates the band’s signature style from over twenty years ago, when their debut first dropped.